fbpx

 • Sacral Vertebrae.
 Located beneath the lumbar vertebrae, the five fused sacral vertebrae form the sacrum.

-• Tailbone.
-The four vertebrae below the sacrum are the coccyx (tailbone).
+• The four vertebrae below the sacrum are the coccyx (tailbone).

-Depending on where the injury is, the general kinds of SCI can be sorted in two broad categories.
+Depending on where the injury is, the general kinds of SCIs that often occur fit into one of the two following broader categories:

-• Paraplegia.
-This SCI affects the T2-S5.
+• This spinal cord injury affects the T2-S5.
 Typically, those with this injury lose feeling and mobility in the lower half of their body, but it can affect someone from the chest down.

 When the person reaches the emergency room, medical care providers will constantly monitor the patient’s vitals, especially their ability to breathe.
-They will also continue to limit mobility so further damage doesn’t happen.
+They will also continue to limit mobility, so that further damage to the patient’s spinal cord doesn’t happen.

 There are a few ways that a spinal injury is treated:

-• Surgery.
-During a surgical procedure, spinal fluid, tissue, or fragments or bone or disc may be removed.
+• During a surgical procedure, spinal fluid, tissue, fragments, bone, or disc may be removed.

-• Traction.
-This process will align the spine and give it stability.
+• This process will align the spine and give it stability.

 • Physical Therapy